existenzquantor/hera2/README.md

 # Brief Description
-Ongoing work towards a Prolog reimplementation of HERA.
+This repository contains work towards a Prolog reimplementation of HERA (see https://github.com/existenzquantor/ethics).

 # Installation
 SWI Prolog (https://www.swi-prolog.org/) must be installed on the system to run the HERA program.
 SWI Prolog is available for many operating systems.
 In a MacOS environment, you can install SWI Prolog using brew by typing ```brew install swipl```, under Ubuntu Linux it is ```apt install swipl```, and binaries for Windows are also available on the SWI Prolog download website.